TZstatsADS/Spring2020-Project3-group6/doc/README.md

-# Project: Can you recognize the emotion from an image of a face?
+# Applied Data Science Project 3: Can you recognize the emotion from an image of a face?

 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The doc directory contains all R notebooks for different models we built.
+It can have subfolders for particular models.